Narayana108/awesome-privacy/README.md

 - Promote and use privacy first software
 - Promote and use blockchain and decentralisation
 - Educate yourself and become more technology concious.
 Its good to know where your food comes from right?
-- Pray and meditate as per your religion or path and eat good healthy vegeterian foods.
+- Pray and meditate as per your spiritual path and eat good healthy vegeterian foods.

 # Search engines
 > Google alternatives